 Worldwide initiatives to ban fossil fuel advertisements

-Big Oil would not invest millions on advertising if it would not benefit them.
-Their words keep us invested in a fossil fuel world, while we need to stop burning coal, oil and gas.
+Their advertisements keep us invested in a fossil fuel world.
+They’re meant to prevent regulation to their industry.
 That’s why people have recently started fighting fossil fuel ads.
 All over the world.

 Campaigns for a law that bans fossil fuel ads

-Canada – Campaign for a tobacco style law that bans ads for big oil, air travel and cars with fossil fuel engines.
+CA – Citizens initiative in City of North Vancouver for a tobacco style law that bans ads for big oil, air travel and cars with fossil fuel engines.
 And they ask to re-direct fossil fuel money used for marketing into an unbranded fund that helps the transition.

 Parliamentary initiatives for a law that bans fossil fuel ads

-Calls for newspapers to drop fossil fuel ads
+Calls for media to drop fossil fuel ads

 BE – Politico should drop its branded content for Shell